nidhichavda/DataStructureAlgorithm/README.md

-# Data Structureand Algorithms
+# Data Structure and Algorithms

-All the sorting, searching algorithms are implemented for better understanding.<br />
-Also have the basic data structure like stack, queue, linked list.
+Open-source Repository containing implementation of all Data Structures and algorithms concepts for learning purpose.<br />

+## How to run?

+All data structure and algorithms can be used by running the main.java file which has menu driven CLI code.